David Robbins was nobody’s idea of a good man. But he was a legend of the New Hampshire woods, made infamous by his own black-hearted deeds.

 The men had traveled roughly 50 miles up to Little Kennebago Lake in Maine when Robbins turned on Hinds and shot him.
 He then killed the boy with a hatchet.
 When the two bodies were found, it didn’t take long to put two and two together, and the local officials raised a party to go find Robbins, which wouldn’t be easy as he knew the woods well.

-They turned to Cloutman, who knew Robbins’ habits from their past trips, to assist as a guide.
+They turned to Hezekiah Cloutman, who knew Robbins’ habits from their past trips, to assist as a guide.
 The men went in to the woods and for the next 30 days searched for Robbins.
 As autumn approached, they heard word that Robbins had surfaced at his home, but by the time they got there he had left.
 Then they heard he was travelling up the Magalloway River.
-They proceeded after him, and the men found his belongings.
+They went after him, and the men found his belongings.
 They managed to get between Robbins and his rifle.
 Loomis jumped on Robbins’ back and the men tied up the prisoner.

 Robbins fought furiously, and the men had to tie him in the floor of their boat as they returned via the river out of fear that he would try to tip the craft over and drown them all.

-The arrest was celebrated and Robbins was locked in the jail in Lancaster to wait trial.
+The arrest was celebrated and Robbins was locked in the jail in Lancaster to await trial.
 Robbins had friends and family that stood by him, however.
 They managed to slip him some tools, and he steadily picked away at the bars in his cell.
 As the day of his trial neared, one morning the jailer found the cell empty.
 Robbins had broken the bars out of his window and escaped.

 The jailer explained that Robbins had successfully hidden his work by hanging a blanket over the window, complaining of cold drafts.
-Few people believed that the jailer wasn’t in on the escape.
+Few people believed the jailer wasn’t in on the escape.

 His story was a popular tale for the newspapers of the era and even appeared in fictionalized form in 1857’s Gaut Gurley: Or, The Trappers of Umbagog.
 A Tale of Border Life.